iortcw/iortcw/MP/rend2-readme.txt

 For *nix:

-1. This should be identical to installing ioq3.
+1. This should be identical to installing iortcw.
 Check their README for more details.

 For Win32:

-1. Have a Quake 3 install, fully patched.
+1. Have a RTCW install, fully patched.

-2. Copy the following files into Quake 3's install directory:
+2. Copy the following files into RTCW's install directory:

-     ioquake3.x86.exe
+     ioWolfMP.x86.exe
      renderer_opengl1_x86.dll
-     renderer_opengl2_x86.dll
+     renderer_rend2_x86.dll

    These can be found in build/release-mingw32-x86 after compiling, or bug someone to release binaries.